rohitrsp898/Task-Master/README.md

 # Task-Master
-Task master is simple Task adder in to SQLlite data base using Python and Flask framework.
+Task master is simple Task adder in to SQLlite database using Python and Flask framework.